Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Introduction

-To design a more competent defence and in contrast to previous defence approaches, we first argue that preserving the privacy of sensitive samples (\eg, personal data revealing racial or ethnic origin, political opinions, religious beliefs, and the processing of data concerning health \footnote{European Union’s General Data Protection Regulation}) should be the priority of the algorithm.
-To ensure that the adversary is unable to reconstruct sensitive samples, while simultaneously maintaining the performance of the FL system, we propose to hide the sensitive information by learning concealing points.
-Specifically, we generate concealing points with high gradient similarity with the sensitive data, while reducing their visual similarity with the sensitive data.
-Our proposed defence has two main characteristics. \textbf{1) \textbf{Enhancing the privacy of the sensitive data.}} Even though the gradients from the concealing data are similar to that of the sensitive data, inverting these gradients results in data points that are visually very different than the sensitive data.
-This is because the gradients from the sensitive data are obfuscated with the gradients of the concealing data, thereby the reconstruction of the sensitive samples will be obfuscated with the concealing samples.
-As such, our proposed approach improves the privacy of sensitive data in FL. \textbf{2) Maintaining the FL performance.} Introducing concealing data can potentially harm the learning as it alters the gradient information.
-Our algorithm ensures that the gradient after introducing the concealing samples is still aligned with that of training samples (including sensitive data), and thus maintains the learning capabilities of the FL.
-To achieve our goals, we formulate the problem as an optimization problem with linear constraints.
+Exploring the underlying mechanism of model inversion attacks, we hypothesize that these attacks capitalize on the characteristic of relatively low entanglement among the gradients of data points during stochastic optimization.
+Building upon this understanding, we introduce a defense strategy that obfuscates the gradients of sensitive data using concealed samples.
+Formally, our goal is to ensure that an adversary is unable to reconstruct sensitive data while simultaneously preserving the performance of the FL system.
+To achieve this, we propose an algorithm that can adaptively synthesize concealed samples in lieu of sensitive data.
+We design the concealed points to have high gradient similarity with the sensitive data but visually disparate.
+For this purpose, our proposed defense has two main characteristics; \textbf{1) \textbf{Enhancing the privacy of sensitive data.}} Even though the gradients from the concealed data are similar to those of the sensitive data, inverting these gradients results in data points that are visually very different from the sensitive data.
+By obfuscating the gradients of the sensitive data with those of the concealed data, the reconstruction of sensitive information becomes confounded, which in turn leads to enhancing the privacy of sensitive data in FL. \textbf{2) Maintaining the FL performance.} The introduction of concealed data could potentially disrupt the learning process as it alters the gradient information.
+Our algorithm mitigates this by ensuring that the shared gradients, after the introduction of concealed data, align with the gradients of the original training samples, including sensitive data.
+This alignment is achieved through a gradient projection-based approach, preserving the learning capability of the FL system.
+Unlike existing defenses, our approach proposes a practical solution to enhance privacy in FL.
+It presents a significant challenge for an adversary to reconstruct the user-defined sensitive samples, all without sacrificing the overall performance of the FL system.